Artie Romero

 Artie Edward Romero (born in Springfield, Missouri) is an American cartoonist, animator, producer, director and publisher.
 He began his career in comic books at a young age in the 1970s, and now is best known for his animation work.

 Early life

 The first child of Wilma and Artie Thomas, he was born in 1951 in Springfield, Missouri, and named Artie Edward Thomas, Jr. His parents' tumultuous marriage produced three more sons before ending in divorce in 1962.
 Wilma then married Jose Santiago Romero, and Jose adopted the four boys, changing their names to Romero.

+Romero decided to pursue a career as an artist after his work was published in his school's literary magazine, and he became fascinated with the technical aspects of printing and publishing.